Four Steps to choosing the best CBD vape oil

 #1.
 Vsavi CBD vape oil

 This ticks all the boxes.
 VSAVI Organic CBD oil vape range and their CBD Tongue drops are clean, pure, organic CBD made under the safest conditions.
 This is important if using CBD to alleviate health problems such as anxiety to avoid potential side effects from untested additives or artificial flavouring.
 You can’t get a better cleaner range of CBD oils.
-If you prefer a flavoured CBD vape simply mix a drop or two of their clean TPD-compliant zero nicotine e-liquid to your CBD oil before vaping.
+If you prefer a flavoured CBD vape simply mix a drop or two of their clean TPD-compliant zero nicotine e-liquid to your CBD oil before vaping or buy one of their flavoured CBD oils.
+Our advice though is to stick with the Pure CBD range.

 - Laboratory prepared to ensure safety and consistency